saltsthlm/protips/testingErrors.md

 ## Conclusion

-I hope that this made testing for errors a bit simpler to graps.
+I hope that this made testing for errors a bit simpler to grasp.